Louisiana Sports Betting

 2020

-As it became evident, while a majority was needed to make betting on sports legal, individual parishes were free to block the activity on their territory if they had not voted for it.
+As it became evident that a majority was needed to make betting on sports legal, individual parishes were free to block the activity on their territory if they had not voted for it.

 During the November 2020 ballot, 55 out of 64 parishes voted in favor of sports betting in the state but only for retail locations, meaning that mobile sports betting is still a no-go for the state, albeit this could change as well.
 Mobile is an important source of revenue.